What is it?

 In the location-specific rules, you can see what new rules were added on this item, and whether they are going to cascade down to nested items, or only be applied on the specific item you are inspecting.
 These rules are typically for Groups but can also be for individual members.

-In the Settings section you can see if items have Anonymous access enabled, and what level of access authors of new content will be given.
+On the Settings page, you can see if items have Anonymous access enabled, and what level of access authors of new content will be given.

 How to create a new rule

-In order to control the access people have throughout your community, you will need to create rules.
+In order to control the access people have throughout your workplace, you will need to create rules.

 Step 1: Select the Action Button and then select the Access option from the menu that appears